btenc/assembly-visualizer/README.md

 ## HOW TO RUN APPLICATION DEMO

 - Install NPM dependencies with `npm install`
-- Seed tha database with `npm run seed`
+- Seed the database with `npm run seed`
 - Start the web server with `npm run start`
 - Direct browser to `http://localhost:3000/`